Raffaello/br-archive/README.md

 The Default extension for the archive format is `.BRa`

-This version doesn't support wildcard inputs for file selection; each file must be specified explicitly.
+This version has partial support for wildcard inputs for file selection;

 This lays the foundation for encoding, decoding, and self-extracting archives.

 > [!NOTE]